ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 #### **Using "`display: grid`"**:

-The `currentFractionalWidth` and `currentFixedWidth` properties of `TableColumn` align well with using the CSS "`display: grid;`" mode and setting `grid-template-columns` to the appropriate combination of values on the container div of the cell elements for either a data row, or the container for the header cells.
+The `currentFractionalWidth` and `currentPixelWidth` properties of `TableColumn` align well with using the CSS "`display: grid;`" mode and setting `grid-template-columns` to the appropriate combination of values on the container div of the cell elements for either a data row, or the container for the header cells.

 Example:

-Suppose a table had 3 columns with the following configuration: `currentFractionalWidth = 1`, `currentFixedWidth = 100`, and `currentFractionalWidth = 2`.
+Suppose a table had 3 columns with the following configuration: `currentFractionalWidth = 1`, `currentPixelWidth = 100`, and `currentFractionalWidth = 2`.
 This would result in "`grid-templateColumns: 1fr 100px 2fr;`".

 #### **Managing interactive resize**

-In order to facilitate proper resizing of columns that are leveraging  `currentFractionalWidth` over `currentFixedWidth` (by way of a column mixin), it can be useful to set the `currentFixedWidth` to the appropriate calculated value (requiring knowledge of the current row width) on mouse down, and then updating `currentFixedWidth` according to the mouse delta during the mouse move, and then resetting the columns that should be using `currentFractionalWidth` to the appropriate new calculated value (based on the final `currentFixedWidth` value along with the current row width).
+In order to facilitate proper resizing of columns that are leveraging  `currentFractionalWidth` over `currentPixelWidth` (by way of a column mixin), it can be useful to set the `currentPixelWidth` to the appropriate calculated value (requiring knowledge of the current row width) on mouse down, and then updating `currentPixelWidth` according to the mouse delta during the mouse move, and then resetting the columns that should be using `currentFractionalWidth` to the appropriate new calculated value (based on the final `currentPixelWidth` value along with the current row width).

 Because we will allow a horizontal scrollbar once the right-most column reaches its minimum size, there is an implicit need for us to also size the container for the rows and header to the actual pixel sizes the columns resolve to (i.e. the container width becomes larger than the actual table width).
 Additionally, on a table resize, the row size should be updated by the same delta, to maintain the behavior of columns using `currentFractionalWidth` to be proportionlly sized as expected.

+#### **Interactive visual states**

+Consult the [design document](https://xd.adobe.com/view/5b476816-dad1-4671-b20a-efe796631c72-0e14/) for details on the column divider appearance states, as well as the cursor appearance while hovering over a divider.
+Note that we shouldn't alter the appearance of the mouse cursor if hovering over a divider between two non-resizable columns.

+#### **Accessibility**

+We need to consider and ultimately document specific accessibility concerns related to interactively sizing columns.

 #### **Future interactive sizing behaviors**